 Here is some basic information parents need to know for a typical school day.
-More detailed information is available in the Maury Parent Handbook, a guide to the school’s policies, programs, and procedures.
+More detailed information is available in the Maury Family Handbook, a guide to the school’s policies, programs, and procedures.

 All Maury students are expected to come to school wearing a uniform daily (unless the administration suspends for a special occasion).
 Parents are responsible for ensuring their child adheres to the uniform policy.